 At a glance

 The use of energy plays an eminent role in the production of goods.
-We also require energy in various ways in our day-to-day life, including mobility, heating and electric appliances in our households.
+We also require energy in various ways in our day-to-day life; for example for mobility, heating and electric appliances in our households.

 However, using and generating energy is also associated with many forms of environmental pollution: Mining of raw materials such as coal or crude oil destroys the Earth’s surface.
 In addition, water is polluted, compromising local ecosystems.
 The transport of raw materials consumes additional energy, generating greenhouse gas emissions and other air pollutants that damage human health.
 Transforming and providing energy puts further pressure on the environment.

 Therefore, lowering the primary energy consumption is an important part of an energy transition, alongside the switch to alternative and renewable energy sources.